 Bogliasco Fellowships are awarded to gifted artists and scholars without regard to nationality, age, race, gender, or religion, working on projects of any subject area in the following disciplines:

-For Bogliasco Fellows, the time and space to create in complete freedom, combined with the stimulating company of diverse colleagues in this intimate setting, results in an intellectual and creative exchange that is particularly potent and long lasting.
+For Bogliasco Fellows, the time and space to create in complete freedom, combined with the stimulating company of diverse colleagues in this intimate setting, results in an intellectual and creative exchange that is particularly potent and long-lasting.
 A spirited discussion around the dinner table often generates fresh inspiration and unexpected directions: new ideas and collaborations blossom.
 Many Fellows tell us that the unique environment fostered at the Study Center influences their work for years to come.

 It is assumed that Fellows will remain at the Study Center for the duration of their residencies, bringing with them the materials needed to complete their work.
-The Foundation recognizes, however, that some artists and scholars may require access to cultural resources in Genoa or other parts of Italy.
-The Study Center staff is happy to assist Fellows in contacting local facilities.

-The approximate dates for the Fall 2017 and Spring 2018 residency sessions will be:
+The approximate dates for the Fall 2024 and Spring 2025 residency sessions will be:

 For further information about applications and to apply, click here.